Glasgow crash is 'attempted murder'

 "At this stage, we do not know how many people were within the BMW and any detail regarding the car could be vital in our enquiries.
 We are trying to ascertain exactly what has happened here and I'm asking local people to help us.

-"If you have any information or knowledge of the car or the suspects then please do contact us.
+"If you have any information or knowledge of the car or the occupants then please do contact us.
 Any small detail could prove crucial in our investigation."

 Access to the Springburn campus of Glasgow Kelvin College is restricted, and buses are on diversion.